remymuller/remymuller.github.io/_posts/2016-11-26-irreversibility.markdown

 - science
 ---

-It was quite a revelation for me to understand that a linear time-invariant _dissipative_ state-space system
+It was quite a revelation for me to understand that a linear time-invariant _dissipative_ state-space system of the form

 $$
 	\begin{equation}